How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 2. Then input "open $TMPDIR" and press Enter to run the command line.recover unsaved quicktime tem01

-3. You will be navigated to the Temporary folder, go to TemporaryItems and check if your unsaved QuickTime screen or audio recording located there.
-Open with QuickTime Player and save to a designated folder.recover unsaved quicktime tem02
+3. You will be navigated to the Temporary folder, go to TemporaryItems and check if your unsaved QuickTime or other recordings located there.
+Open with the recorder and save to a designated folder.recover unsaved quicktime tem02

 The last but not the least important method to recover unsaved QuickTime recordings is to reboot the app or your Mac, it sounds weird, but sometimes it just works like a magic, as some Mac users have restored unsaved QuickTime files successfully with a reboot.